 Licensing copyrighted work

-Basically, licensing lets another party use your copyrighted work under a set of predefined terms, while allowing you as the copyright holder to retain ownership.
+Licensing lets another party use your copyrighted work under a set of predefined terms, while allowing you as the copyright holder to retain ownership.

 Licensing is the most common way to make your images available for use — and earn some money in the process.
 In a typical license agreement, the licensor (that’s you) grants the licensee (the person or company who wants to use your work) the right to copy your work.
 The terms of that usage are laid out in what’s called a licensing agreement.
-In most cases, use of your work is on a non-exclusive basis, meaning you can license it to more than one licensee at a time.
+In most cases, the use of your work is on a non-exclusive basis, meaning you can license it to more than one licensee at a time.